mcgidoug/mern-goal-saver/readme.md

 # MERN Demo

-A simple MERN demo.
+A simple MERN demo with backend framework for future usage.

 # Usage

-`npm run server` to start backend

 `npm run dev` to start both backend and frontend